Thelastdroid/simple_shell/README.md

-This is a group project for a simple shell
+This is a group project for a simple shell done by Lindani Mashwama

 0. Betty would be proud
 mandatory